TrackMaven/TrackMaven.github.io/content/docker-and-fig.md

 $ docker run --rm --name demo_redis_1 -p "6379:6379" trackmaven/redis
 $ docker run --rm --name demo_web_1 -v "web:/code" -p "5000:5000" --link es:demo_es_1 --link db:demo_db_1 --link redis:demo_redis_1 demo_web python app.py
 ```
-**Equivalent docker commands**
+**Equivalent docker commands preformed by Fig**

 Each service has a variety of run time options, including...

 * `volumes`: Allows you to share folders between your host machine and the services' docker containers.
 In our example, the `web` folder is shared, so any code changes to the contained files are immediately updated on the running container.
 * `ports`: Exposes ports between the host (you) and the container (service).
 * `environment`: Allows you to set environment variables for containers.
-In our example, this allows us to configure the name of our database, [due to a clever run script](TODO:LINK).
+In our example, this allows us to configure the name of our database, [due to a clever run script](https://github.com/orchardup/docker-postgresql/blob/master/run).
 * `links`: [Allows inter-service communication](http://orchardup.github.io/fig/env.html).
 In our example, `web` needs to know the ip and ports for the `redis`, `db` and `es` services.
 Fig ensures those boot up first, then injects in a set of environment variables to `web` that includes the ip address and various ports of the linked services.

 To stop the running services, you kill them with `Ctrl+C` or run `fig stop` in another terminal window.